MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementDepOnboardingSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDepOnboardingSetting>`: The depOnboardingSetting represents an instance of the Apple DEP service being onboarded to Intune.
+BODYPARAMETER <IMicrosoftGraphDepOnboardingSetting>: The depOnboardingSetting represents an instance of the Apple DEP service being onboarded to Intune.
 The onboarded service instance manages an Apple Token used to synchronize data between Apple and Intune.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AppleIdentifier <String>]`: The Apple ID used to obtain the current token.
   - `[DataSharingConsentGranted <Boolean?>]`: Consent granted for data sharing with Apple Dep Service
   - `[DefaultIosEnrollmentProfile <IMicrosoftGraphDepIosEnrollmentProfile>]`: The DepIOSEnrollmentProfile resource represents an Apple Device Enrollment Program (DEP) enrollment profile specific to iOS configuration.
 This type of profile must be assigned to Apple DEP serial numbers before the corresponding devices can enroll via DEP.